pmeeny/CI-MS2-BicepMusicFanSite/README.md

 This is the navigation bar of the website, and is displayed on the Index(Homepage), About, Events, Quiz and 404 pages.
 The navigation bar is a bootstrap component, and is a responsive component.
 It becomes a burger menu on tablet and mobile devices.

 #### User Stories
-- User Story 1.1: As a website user the navigation bar is displayed with a logo on the Index, About, Events and Quiz pages for easy navigation
+- User Story 1.1: As a website user the navigation bar is displayed with a logo on the Index, About, Events, 404 and Quiz pages for easy navigation

 ### Feature 2 Footer
 #### Description